-It’s 7:30 am on Monday, October 17, 2016, in Medellin.
-The streets are empty, most businesses are closed, it’s like a ghost town.
-I walk over to the corner store in my neighborhood, which is surprisingly open, and I ask (as if I didn’t know) why is everything so empty.
-The lady at the store tells me with a smile that it’s a holiday today.
+Today, October 14, 2019, the streets of Medellin are empty, most businesses are closed, It’s a ghost town.
+Last year around this time I walked over to the corner store in my neighborhood, which was surprisingly open, and I asked (as if I didn’t know) why the streets were so empty.
+The lady at the store teld me, with a smile, that it was a “festivo” (holiday).

-She blushes, takes my money and I’m off to my office for a full day of work.
+She blushed, took my money and I was off to my office for a full day of work.

-Dia de la Raza – Columbus Day in Colombia
+Dia de la Raza – Is not Columbus Day in Colombia

-October 12 is Dia de la Raza (Day of the Race) in Colombia and it is a national holiday.
+October 12 is a Dia de la Raza (Day of the Race) in Colombia.
+It is a national holiday, which is observed today, Monday, October 15.
 This means that it’s a three-day-weekend.

 Dia de la Raza History